Two-way sparsity for time-varying networks, with applications in genomics: Introduction

-Recently, there has been much work done on models of time-varying networks.
+There are many examples of recent work on models of time-varying networks.
 In statistics, this work covers methods based on Markov processes \citep{crane2016dynamic}, on dynamic Erd\H{o}s-R\'{e}nyi graphs \citep{rosengren2016dynamic}, and on sparse regression methods \citep{kolar2010estimating}.
 It also includes work on time-varying community structure \citep{zhang2012common}, on methods extending the stochastic block model \citep{xu2013dynamic,matias2016statistical}, and related non-parametric graphon-based methods \citep{pensky2016dynamic}, as well as non-parametric methods for dynamic link prediction \citep{sarkar2014nonparametric} and methods from Bayesian nonparametrics \citep{palla2016bayesian}.
-Other related work includes sparse graphical models which can take account of different time-points \citep{kalaitzis2013bigraphical}.
+Other related work includes sparse graphical models that can take account of different time-points \citep{kalaitzis2013bigraphical}.

 Motivated by genomics applications, we propose a novel framework for modelling time-varying networks, by inducing \emph{two-way sparsity} on local models of the connectivity of each node to all the others.
 This is achieved as follows.
 We start with a regression likelihood function that assumes that observations are mutually independent over time.
 Dependence is then induced through a novel prior structure that promotes sparsity in a two ways: across time, and within time.
 This decoupling of the induced sparsity is achieved through a copula specification for the parameters in the likelihood function.
 Specifically, the regression coefficients for one node across different time-points are jointly distributed according to a Gaussian copula with Laplace marginal distributions.
 The correlation matrix of the Gaussian copula is formed by assuming that the correlation between time-points decays with time in a structured, parsimonious way that also ensures its positive definiteness.
 In this correlation matrix, the only free parameter is the correlation between consecutive time-points, which is given a reverse-exponential prior distribution with support in $[0, 1)$.
 This prior on the correlation across time discourages large differences in the regression coefficients between consecutive time-points and, as a consequence, also discourages large changes in the inferred structure of the network.